iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.nhs.covid19.production___4.7 (168)/report.md

 <img src="2_star_reviews_wordcloud.png" alt="uk.nhs.covid19.production 2 reviews"/>
 </p>

+> I dont seem to be getting notifications despite me checking in.
+The app still says loading<br> :date: __2021-04-03 08:48:26__

+> Only applies to NHS testing.
+I've had many tests by ONS/OXFORD UNI (all negative) but can't enter these results due to lack of a 'code'.
+Why can't it also cover vaccination?<br> :date: __2021-04-02 02:49:23__

+> Not had a notification in a long time, and now the app won't let me check my symptoms, i see the loading bar more times than a gaming app.
+Big waste of taxpayers money<br> :date: __2021-04-01 09:46:37__

 > This App Has to be one the Biggest waste of British Tax Payers Money ever dreamt up.
-Not because its a bad idea but because it has seemingly financially benefited a few select people and preferred private companies.
-Also not every wants to remain utterly anonymous so why can't the data from my Government funded lateral flow test be integrated into the app instead of being emailed to me?
-Does it even work?
-Having spent a disproportionate time in/out of hospital in 20/21 still not had a Ping.<br> :date: __2021-03-28 13:28:03__
+Not because its a bad idea but because it has seemingly financially benefited a few select people and preferred private companies, yet the App has flaws.
+Also not every wants to remain utterly anonymous so why can't the data from my Government funded lateral flow test be integrated into the app instead of being emailed to me separately?
+Does the App even work?
+Having spent a disproportionate time in/out of hospital in 20/21 nearby to Covid positive Patients I've still not had a Ping.<br> :date: __2021-03-30 19:43:44__

+> I work as a live-in carer, moving every 6 weeks ... there's no option on the app to change where I live.
+I have to keep reinstalling it...<br> :date: __2021-03-30 08:08:56__

+> Unable to enter test result.<br> :date: __2021-03-29 00:02:30__

 > Will not accept lateral flow test code or read the QR code.<br> :date: __2021-03-28 12:02:32__